SeaOfNodes/Simple/chapter10/README.md

 Here is the [complete language grammar](docs/10-grammar.md) for this chapter.

+You can also read [this chapter](https://github.com/SeaOfNodes/Simple/tree/linear-chapter10) in a linear Git revision history on the [linear](https://github.com/SeaOfNodes/Simple/tree/linear) branch and [compare](https://github.com/SeaOfNodes/Simple/compare/linear-chapter09...linear-chapter10) it to the previous chapter.

 ## Memory

 In previous chapters, we dealt with scalar values that fit into a single